 If you want to fill the gaps in your smile with dental implants, bone loss in your jaw could be a significant obstacle.
 Implant posts need healthy bone tissue to fuse with for stability; without that tissue, they won’t be able to stay in your mouth without causing significant pain or other oral health issues.
 But that doesn’t mean you have to give up on getting implants!
-You could still be a candidate for the procedure after a successful bone grafting from Dr. Art Mowery and Dr. Kim Mowery.
-Call our office today to schedule an appointment and start clearing the path for strong, durable new teeth.
+You could still be a candidate for the procedure after a successful bone grafting in Gainesville, FL at the Exceptional Dentistry & Sedation Center.
+Call our dental office today to schedule an appointment and start clearing the path for strong, durable new teeth.

 What Causes Bone Loss?

 Generally speaking, deterioration of the jaw tends to occur once teeth have been lost or removed (hence why bone grafts are often necessary before dental implant surgery).
 Chewing and biting help stimulate the jaw, but this can’t happen without your teeth.
 Once the area is no longer being stimulated, it will start to break down because the body is no longer using it.
 This usually happens within 18 months of the initial tooth loss.

 Gum disease is another possible reason for bone loss.
 The bacteria involved with severe gum disease can attack the jawbone, causing it to gradually break down over time.